dpmarsola/QikserveMockTest/README.md

 The mock test stops at the second page, where you can review how much you will pay and how much you eventually saved with the promos.

+WANT TO SEE THIS PROJECT RUNNING ON AWS?
+IN THE CLOUD?

+I uploaded the same code to my AWS account.
+You can reach the website at http://ec2-54-157-182-136.compute-1.amazonaws.com:8080/ It's the same code you ran on your local machine, but now it's running on AWS!
+Hope you enjoyed.

+Best Regards.
+Daniel